loopbackio/loopback.io/pages/en/contrib/Reporting-issues.md

 We take security vulnerabilities in LoopBack very seriously for our users.

-It is recommended to never debug log anything in production that may contain sensitive data.
-For example, do not log the data payload for `PersistedModel.create` requests as it may contain sensitive data sent from the client.
+In production, do not enable debug logs that may contain sensitive data; for example, the payload of `PersistedModel.create` should not be exposed in production.
+Logging this type of information is acceptable in development, but not in production.

 Do not report security vulnerabilities using GitHub issues.
 Please send an email to `callback@ibm.com` with: